Posted by marilynch

-Bicycling helps keep oil runoff out of the Monterey Bay that don’t belong there…
+Bicycling helps keep things out of the Monterey Bay that don’t belong there…

 Support the Seafood Watch restaurants, including those that are also in the HER Helmet Thursdays project.
 As of June 12, 2012, there were 23 Monterey County restaurants in the Seafood Watch project.
 Of those, 56% (13) are also in HER Helmet Thursdays.
 Bike there on a Thursday and get a discount!

 Below is the list of these special Seafood Watch-HER Helmet Thursdays participants.
-Their HHT listings, besides including their websites, tell you the percentage of discount they offer to cyclists on Thursdays.
+Their HER Helmet Thursdays listings, besides including their websites, tell you the percentage of discount they offer to males and females who bike on Thursdays.
 The listings provide bike-there tips too.

 Biking helps the environment in many ways beyond water pollution.
-Check out this City of Monterey transportation page to learn more.
+To learn more, check out the U.S. Department of Transportation’s research for starters.

 Restaurants in HER Helmet Thursdays and Seafood Watch